TikTok files lawsuit to overturn Montana’s 1st-in-nation ban on the video sharing app

 The lawsuit by TikTok, owned by Chinese tech company ByteDance, follows one filed last week by five content creators.
 They made similar arguments including that the state of Montana has no authority to take action on matters of national security.
 Both lawsuits were filed in federal court in Missoula.

 Republican Gov. Greg Gianforte signed the bill Wednesday and the content creators’ lawsuit was filed hours later.
 The law is scheduled to take effect on Jan.
-1.
+1, but cybersecurity experts say it could be difficult to enforce.

 TikTok says it has not shared and would not share U.S. user data with the Chinese government and has taken measures to protect the privacy and security of its users, including storing all U.S. user data in the United States, according to the lawsuit.